graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - 📡 **Modern Node.js Support** - Requires Node.js v20+ (dropped v18 support)

 <!--
-- Version 2 represents major improvements in both developer experience and production capabilities
+- Version 2 represents major improvements in both developer experience and production capabilities, some of the ones listed are:
 - Enhanced OpenTelemetry means minimal configuration gets you complete distributed tracing
 - Dynamic log level switching without restarts is huge when you're debugging issues at 3am
-- Event-driven subscriptions are new in Hive Gateway and let subscriptions scale horizontally
+- Event-Driven Federated Subscriptions are new in Hive Gateway and let subscriptions scale horizontally
 - Inflight Request deduplication detects when multiple simultaneous requests target the same subgraph with identical parameters
 - Instead of making duplicate network calls, the gateway waits for the first request to complete and shares the result with all waiting requests
 - The TypeScript improvements provide better type safety and plugin development experience
-- Security is now hardened by default with common GraphQL attack protections built-in
+- Security is now hardened with common GraphQL attack protections built-in
 - All of this was built based on feedback from teams running v1 in production
 - We'll see some of these features in action today!
 -->